johanlantz/pj-nat64/README.md

 #endif
 ```

-2. Once registration completes, you can check the transport type in the callback from pjsip and selectivly choose to activate nat64 rewriting and ipv6 media.
+2. Once registration completes, you can check the transport type in the on_reg_state callback from pjsip and selectivly choose to activate nat64 rewriting and ipv6 media.
 Something like:
 ```
 pjsip_transport* active_transport;
 if (active_transport->factory->type & PJSIP_TRANSPORT_IPV6) {